hmontero1205/LoveHunterXX/README.md

 Shoheb Ome & Daniel Goon - Long Walk on the Beach<br/>

 A GUI application that simulates a quest for love filled with spicy challenges and perils.<br/>
-Features four mini-games (snake, frogger, shooter, platformer)
+Features four mini-games (snake, frogger, shooter, platformer).